 Scenery in Scotland vs. Ireland

-The main difference between Ireland and Scotland regarding scenery is that Scotland is more diverse, with taller mountains.
-For example, the most famous national parks in the country–Cairngorms and Loch Lomond & The Trossachs–are well known for their mountainous terrain.
-By comparison, Ireland doesn’t have any geographical features that compare to the Scottish Highlands.
+The main difference regarding scenery is that Scotland is more diverse, with taller mountains.
+Scottish national parks like Cairngorms and Loch Lomond & The Trossachs are renowned for their mountainous landscapes, unlike Ireland, which lacks comparable features to the Scottish Highlands.

 Ben Nevis is the most impressive natural wonder in Scotland.
 At a height of 4,413 feet (1,345 m), it ranks as the highest mountain in the United Kingdom and the British Isles.
 Meanwhile, the highest peak in Ireland is Carrauntoohil, standing at 3,407 feet (1,038 m).

-Of course, Scotland is also famous for lochs.
-For example, there’s the famous Loch Ness, as well as Loch Lomond and The Trossachs National Park and Loch Shiel.
-So, depending on your interests, you may enjoy the landscape in Scotland or Ireland better.
-We think Scotland is best for mountains and Ireland is best for coastal drives.
+Of course, Scotland is renowned for its lochs, including the famous Loch Ness and Loch Lomond in The Trossachs National Park—a popular day trip from Glasgow.
+Depending on your preferences, you may favor the landscape in Scotland for mountains and Ireland for coastal drives.

 Flying to Ireland or Scotland from the U.S.